-Prerequisite courses: Probability, Mathematical Methods for Computer Science
+Prerequisite courses: Probability, Mathematical Methods for Computer Science inspire design of artificial ones.

-The aims of this course are to introduce the principles, models and applications of computer vision, as well as some mechanisms used in biological visual systems that may inspire design of artificial ones.
 The course will cover: image formation, structure, and coding; edge and feature detection; neural operators for image analysis; texture, colour, stereo, and motion; wavelet methods for visual coding and analysis; interpretation of surfaces, solids, and shapes; data fusion; probabilistic classifiers; visual inference and learning.
 Issues will be illustrated using the examples of pattern recognition, image retrieval, and face recognition.